One-way analysis of variance - ANOVA

 The results of the ANOVA are presented in an ANOVA table, followed by the F statistic and associated P value.
 If the P value is less than 0.05 (or another preselected significance level), then you can accept the hypothesis that the means of at least two of the subgroups differ significantly.

-If you selected the Log transformation option, the program performs the calculations on the logarithms of the dependent variable, but the different means are back-transformed and reported as the geometric means.
+If you selected the Logarithmic transformation option, the program performs the calculations on the logarithms of the dependent variable, but the different means are back-transformed and reported as the geometric means.

 For a graphical representation of this test, refer to Multiple comparison graphs.